codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 	caption="Unassigned application in list" max-width="60%"
 %}

+##### Unassign application by removing annotation
+1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. Select the Product with the application to unassign.
+1. In the card with the application to unassign, click the application name, and then click **Go to Full View**.
+1. Click the **Configuration** tab and switch to YAML view.
+1. Remove the annotation from the application's manifest.

 ### Resolve conflicts for application assigned to multiple Products
 Resolve conflicts when the same application is assigned to more than one Product.
 Unassign the application from any one of the Products.